 - stomach upset, vomiting or diarrhoea.

-It may take up to three days to feel symptoms after you catch influenza.
+It may take between 1–4 days to feel symptoms after you catch influenza.

-The worst symptoms usually last about five days, but coughing can last up to two to three weeks.
+The worst symptoms usually last about 5 days, but coughing can last up to 2–3 weeks.

 High risk groups